Transition

 4. STARTING IN SEPTEMBER

 This is when Warriner life really begins.
-There are 10 excellent and committed Year 7 tutors who provide a warm and reassuring welcome.
+There are ten excellent and committed Year 7 tutors who provide a warm and reassuring welcome.
 Students get new timetables, pocket organisers, and really learn the ropes in a supportive, yet encouraging environment.
 Lots of fun activities and challenges allow our students to figure out all the important things that happen at secondary school.
-Excited teachers greet their new classes and begin to engage them with fun, interactive lessons.
-The students get to use our Warriner canteen and see the range of additional enrichment activities that we have on offer.
+Our specialist teachers greet their new classes and begin to engage them with challenging, interactive lessons.
+The students get to use our Warriner restaurant and see the range of additional enrichment activities that we have on offer.

 5. SETTLING IN EVENING